kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 ## Decision Outcome

+Chosen option: "Base profiles on expert knowledge, external dashboards and our grafana dashboards" with:
+- implementation in Envoy by using stats_matcher
+- profiles being additive
+- manual escape hatches using include/exclude
+- start with 2 profiles all, golden (+dashboards) and extend if needed

-Chosen option: "Base profiles on expert knowledge, external dashboards and our grafana dashboards", because it provides a good mix of inputs (our recommended metrics, others recommended metrics, expert knowledge).
+It provides a good mix of inputs (our recommended metrics, others recommended metrics, expert knowledge).

 ### Positive Consequences

 * should cover all typical scenarios
 * non-typical scenarios can be handled by include/exclude
 * allows us to build some automation to make it more resilient to changes
+* should be faster when done in Envoy as supposed to in kuma-dp

 ### Negative Consequences

-* some processing power needed to filter metrics
+* implementation in Envoy might be less flexible

 ## Links